diegoesp/ladri/README.md

 # Ladri
-A minimalistic Javascript / HTML5 / CSS3 arkanoid clone.
+A minimalistic Javascript / HTML5 arkanoid clone that runs on your browser

 # Nice features

 * 100% pure HTML/JS.
 Runs on your browser, supplied by your filesystem.
-You don't even need a web server.
 * Keyboard support
 * Mouse support
 * Touch screen support (try it from your phone or tablet)